statisticianinstilettos/recommender_engines/README.md

 # recommender_engines
-A private libary for training all kinds of recommender systems.
+A personal libary for training all kinds of recommender systems.
 Contains:
 - Content Filtering
 - Factorization Machines